 The FEEL function literal is given by grammar rule 55.
 Functions can also be specified in DMN via Function Definitions (see 6.3.9).
-The constructed type $(T1, \ldots, Tn) \to U$ contains the function values that take arguments of types $T1, \ldots, Tn$ and yield results of type U, regardless of the way the function syntax (e.g., FEEL literal or DMN Function Definition).
-In the case of exactly one argument type $T \to U$ is a shorthand for $(T) \to U$ .
+The constructed type $(T1, ..., Tn) \rightarrow U$ contains the function values that take arguments of types T1, ..., Tn and yield results of type U, regardless of the way the function syntax (e.g., FEEL literal or DMN Function Definition).
+In the case of exactly one argument type $T \rightarrow U$ is a shorthand for $(T) \rightarrow U$.